neroroxxx/RoxMux/README.md

 void setup(){
   mux.begin(PIN_DATA, PIN_LATCH, PIN_CLK, PIN_PWM);
+  prevTime = millis();

   // set the brightness, only works if you set and wired a PWM pin
   // 0 will turn them off, 255 will do a digitalWrite HIGH mux.setBrightness(brightness);

-  // used for timing so we don't have to use a delay() prevTime = millis();
+  // as of version 1.1.5 you can blink independent leds, you must set
+  // the blink state via .blinkPin(pinNumber, true/false)
+  // after that anytime you turn the led on, the led will blink instead of
+  // just staying on.

+  // You can set the blink rate as part of the instance declaration

+  // set every other led to blink instead of staying on mux.blinkPin(0, true);
+  mux.blinkPin(2, true);
+  mux.blinkPin(4, true);
+  mux.blinkPin(6, true);

 }

 void loop(){
   // the update() method will only write to the 74HC595 whenever a pin value
-  // has changed from it's buffer.
-Always call this method in the loop() mux.update();
+  // has changed from it's buffer. mux.update();

-  // turn each led on then off every 500 milliseconds if((millis()-prevTime) > 500){
+  // turn each led on then off every second if((millis()-prevTime) > 1000){
-    // turn off all LEDs in the buffer mux.allOff();
-    // now turn on an led, writing to the 595 will only take place when mux.update()
-    // is called, this way you can update as many LEDs then draw them. mux.writePin(counter, HIGH);
+    // change the brightness every
+    mux.allOff();
+    mux.writePin(counter, HIGH);
     counter++;
     if(counter >= totalPins){
       counter = 0;